2018 CMV Traffic Safety Fact Sheet

-- Only 5% of the registered vehicles in the U.S. were large trucks and buses, yet they account for 13% of the traffic fatalities.
+- Large trucks and buses account for 13% of the traffic fatalities.

-Source: Fatality Analysis Reporting System (FARS) and Motor Carrier Management Information System (MCMIS) 2014 data
+Source: Fatality Analysis Reporting System (FARS) and Federal Highway Administration, Highway Statistics 2017 data

 Note: FARS data includes 10,000 to 14,000 lb trucks.
 Though these vehicles are categorized as large trucks, they are not necessarily used for commercial purposes.
 Personal vehicles not used for a commercial purpose, though categorized as large, are not regulated by FMCSA.

-California, Texas, llinois, Indiana, Ohio, Pennsylvania, New York, Florida, Georgia, North Carolina
+California, Texas, Illinois, Indiana, Ohio, Pennsylvania, New York, Florida, Georgia, North Carolina

 These ten States represent: